Last Updated on May 29, 2023

 The Directive also introduces measures to ensure effective protection against pay discrimination insofar as it:

-• introduces facilitated evidentiary mechanism according to which it is the employer who has to prove in court the non-existence of the alleged violation, provided that the employee presents factual elements on the basis of which it can be presumed that discriminatory conduct occurred;
+- introduces a facilitated evidentiary mechanism according to which it is the employer who has to prove in court the non-existence of the alleged violation, provided that the employee presents factual elements on the basis of which it can be presumed that discriminatory conduct occurred;

 It is also stipulated that workers and their representatives exercising their rights under the Directive may not be discriminated against, dismissed or otherwise subjected to retaliatory treatment.